iamarya2k24/iamarya2k24/README.md

 ## About Me

-Arya N (She/Her) a.k.a.
-Navaneethakrishnan is an IT Consultant with 5+ Years of experience in managing IT Infrastructure, Troubleshooting Linux boxes and providing software development services for clients from all around the world.
+Arya N (She/Her) is an IT Consultant with 5+ Years of experience in managing IT Infrastructure, Troubleshooting Linux boxes and providing software development services for clients from all around the world.

 ## Skills